henningf/hadoop-glusterfs/README.md

 for Hadoop was built from:
 [GlusterFS Hadoop plugin](https://github.com/gluster/glusterfs-hadoop)

 NB!
-The Vagrant config file has been written for libvirt, it has not been testet against Virtualbox or other providers.
+The Vagrant config file has been written for libvirt and Virtualbox it has not been testet against other providers.

 Running Hadoop as the hadoop user is still work in progress.